 Geothermal power production was on a steady increase.
-There was one plant that went on line that was phase two of McGenness Hills this last year, finished it's-a ramp up.
+There was one plant that went on line that was phase two of McGinness Hills this last year, finished it's ramp up.
 The power production in the state exceeded 2.7 million megawatt hours, which is enough to power about 247,000 homes in the State of Nevada, at the average use of the home which is 10.9 megawatts per home.

-You can see the light graph here is actually the dollars or cents received per kilowatt, and we derived that number from net proceeds of mines calculations.
+You can see the light graph here is actually the cents received per kilowatt, and we derived that number from net proceeds of mines calculations.

-An unknown speaker asked Mr. Perry, do you know how many homes there are in Nevada, what percent that is?
+Mr. Henderson asked Mr. Perry, do you know how many homes there are in Nevada, what percent that is?
 Mr. Perry stated that he didn't know.
-Speaker asked, how many can there be, 247,000 homes is a lot of homes?
+Mr. Henderson asked, how many can there be, 247,000 homes is a lot of homes?
 Mr. Snow and Mr. Perry discussed a potential number and said maybe 1,000,000 homes or 25%.

 Mr. Perry went on to say, these are the locations of the power plants that are operating.
-This is actually from a paper that Lisa Shevenall recently did, and she sent it - she allowed me to use her - her graph or her chart on here.
+This is actually from a paper that Lisa Shevenell recently did, and she sent it - she allowed me to use her - her graph or her chart on here.
 These are the 24 plants in Nevada going down here by year of when they went into production.
 Of course, the one closest to us here in Elko is the one in Tuscarora.

-Oil production declined again in 2014 to 316,000 barrels, and we were hoping that would be up, so we're still looking at that.
+Oil production declined again in 2014 to 316,000 barrels, and we were hoping that would be up.
 Nevada oil production peaked in 1991 at four million barrels.
 Most of that production is from Railroad Valley.